spences10/scottspence.com/posts/svead-the-sveltekit-head-component.md

 ## Why stupid though?

 So, this was the right decision, right?
 Probably not.
-The amount of time I have now ploughed into this is is bordering on ridiculous.
+The amount of time I have now ploughed into this is bordering on ridiculous.
 I've hinted about the many times I have stopped and started on this and it wasn't until I started looking at the commit history that I noticed I've had the JSON-LD data on the cards for well over a couple of years